jcondor98/statistics/docs/thesis/thesis.md

 > and over the HTTP protocol.
 We demonstrate the effectiveness of our method
 > using real-world data for creating exfiltration scenarios.

-In this context, _Autoregressive Moving Average_ can be considered as a more general, stochastic EWMA metric which also takes random noise into consideration.

 In the article, the authors point out that the formulated model showed quite promising results against _DNS exfiltration_.

-### Isolation Forest